guillemgpide/java-layered-architecture-app/README.md

 ## 📖 Documentation & UML

-Comprehensive system design documentation, including the final project report and StarUML (`.mdj`) Class Diagrams, can be found in the `docs/` directory.
+Comprehensive system design documentation, including the StarUML (`.mdj`) Class Diagrams, can be found in the `docs/` directory.